key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 There are a few small differences between LCIO and EDM4hep that shine through in the conversion, these are:

 - `CaloHitContributions` are part of the SimCalorimeterHits in LCIO while being their own data type in EDM4hep.
 They are created by [`createCaloHitContributions`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
-- The event informaton like is part of the `LCEvent` in LCIO.
+- The event information like an event number is part of the `LCEvent` in LCIO.
 In EDM4hep there is a separate  EventHeader Collection.
 It can be created using [`EventHeaderCollection`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h) which is stored under the name `"EventHeader"`.
 - Particle IDs are converted during the conversion of the the reconstructed Particle collection.

 ## Example for a ReconstructedParticle Collection